B. J. Penn (United States Navy): Biography

 B. J. Penn was born in 1938 in Peru, Indiana and was educated at Purdue University (B.S.) and George Washington University (M.S.).
 He would later also acquire a certificate in Aerospace Safety from the University of Southern California and a certificate in National Security for Senior Officials from the John F. Kennedy School of Government.
 He is also a member of Alpha Phi Alpha fraternity and an Eagle Scout within the Boy Scouts of America.

-Penn began his career in the United States Navy as a United States Naval Aviator, ultimately amassing 6500 hours of flight time in sixteen different aircraft.
+Penn began his career in the United States Navy as a United States Naval Aviator, ultimately amassing 6,500 hours of flight time in sixteen different aircraft.
 He was named the Navy's EA-6B Prowler Replacement Training Squadron Student Pilot of the Year in 1972.
-He went on to serve as the Executive Officer / Commanding Officer of VAQ 33 within the Fleet Electronic Warfare Support Group; as Battalion Officer at the United States Naval Academy (including serving as Officer-in-Charge of the Plebe Detail for the class of 1983); as Air Officer on the USS America (CV-66); as special assistant to the Chief of Naval Operations; as Commanding Officer of Naval Air Station North Island; and as Deputy Director of the Navy Office of Technology Transfer & Security Assistance.
+Following operational flying tours in the fleet and ashore, he went on to serve as a Battalion Officer at the United States Naval Academy (including serving as Officer-in-Charge of the Plebe Detail for the class of 1983) before returning to an EA-6B squadron for his department head tour.
+Screening for Aviation Command, he served as Executive Officer and later Commanding Officer of Tactical Electronic Warfare Squadron THIRTY-THREE (VAQ-33) at NAS Key West, Florida within the Fleet Electronic Warfare Support Group.
+He then served as Air Officer aboard the USS America (CV-66) followed by shore duty as a special assistant to the Chief of Naval Operations.
+Screening for Aviation Major Command, he served as Commanding Officer of Naval Air Station North Island, California, and a post-major command tour as deputy director of the Navy Office of Technology Transfer & Security Assistance.